-But when considering the flowers, different flowers have different amount of pollen and nectar.
-Because of this reason bees have to search for better flowers which contain the best pollens and nectar.
-Although a bee found a place where the best pollens and nectar is, there’s a difficulty to communicate the place accurately to other bees.
+But when considering the flowers, different flowers have different amounts of pollen and nectar.
+Because of this reason bees have to search for better flowers that contain the best pollens and nectar.
+Although a bee found a place where the best pollen and nectar are, there’s difficulty communicating the place accurately to other bees.
 This was a mystery for a long time.

-A scientist named Karl von Frish conducted some experiments to find what’s going on there.
-He could find that one bee dance in a special pattern while others watch and learn the pattern.
-When dancing, the dancing bee gives some nectar to others to smell and taste that helps other bees to find the correct flower patch.
-After researching further more he could find this dancing pattern help bees to find the correct direction of their food source.
-There are two different kind of dancing patterns to communicate the correct location.
+A scientist named Karl von Frisch conducted some experiments to find what’s going on there.
+He could find that one bee dances in a special pattern while others watch and learn the pattern.
+When dancing, the dancing bee gives some nectar to others to smell and taste which helps other bees to find the correct flower patch.
+After researching furthermore he could find this dancing pattern help bees to find the correct direction of their food source.
+There are two different kinds of dancing patterns to communicate the correct location.
 They are

 - Waggle Dance

 The waggle dance is used to communicate two different pieces of information to the colony.
 They are

 The dancing bee waggles its body while moving forward in a straight line.
 After completing the straight line it circles around to repeat the dance.
 The length of the straight line of the dance indicates the rough distance to the flower patch.
 Longer straight lines indicate longer distances while shorter straight lines indicate shorter distances.